 The importance of financial forecasting

-Budgeting, planning, headcount management and strategic decision-making are all influenced by financial forecasts.
+Budgeting, business planning, headcount management and strategic decision-making are all influenced by financial forecasts.
 In short, forecasting is the basis of every financial decision your people make.
-Forecasting can mitigate the effects of unexpected events and foster opportunities for expansion during favorable periods.
+Forecasting can mitigate the effects of unexpected events and foster opportunities for expansion during favorable periods.However, for finance teams, creating more regular forecasts is challenging due to processes traditionally designed for quarterly, or at best, monthly tasks and the need to combine historical performance, actual performance and future market predictions.

-Now with the arrival of modern tools like business planning and analytics platforms, effective forecasting can begin as soon as the budget is implemented.
-This is possible because finance teams now have direct access to consolidated data, including actuals, allowing them to easily roll it forward for continuous monthly forecasting
+Now with the arrival of modern tools like financial planning and analytics platforms, effective forecasting can begin as soon as the budget is implemented.
+This is possible because finance teams now have direct access to consolidated financial data, including actuals, allowing them to easily roll it forward for continuous monthly forecasting

 Better forecasting = better financial outcomes